P&L Responsibility: Resume Examples and Tips

 4. List specific P&L management skills and other hard skills in your skills section.

-5. Customize your resume to each specific job you apply for — this is always important, but especially so at higher levels.
+5. Customize your resume for each specific job application.
+This is always important, but especially so at higher levels.

 6. Get a second opinion before you apply.
 Run your resume through an ATS resume scanner like Targeted Resume to identify essential keywords and specific P&L management skills from the job posting.